eduherminio/texel-tuner/README.md

 ## Plugging in your evaluation
 To add your own evaluation it is required to transform your evaluation into a linear system.

-For each position in the training dataset, the evaluation should count the occurances of each evaluation term, and return a `coefficients_t` object where each entry is the count oftimes an evaluation term has been userd per-side.
+For each position in the training dataset, the evaluation should count the occurances of each evaluation term, and return a `coefficients_t` object where each entry is the count of times an evaluation term has been used per-side.

 For a new engine it's required to implement an evaluation class with 4 functions and 2 constexpr variables.
 More on them at [Evaluation class](#evaluation-class)